Jitendrap1702/pop/README.md

 }
 ```

-For a complete listing of provided animatable properties, as well more information on declaring custom properties see `POPAnimatableProperty.h`.
+For a complete listing of provided inimitable properties, as well more information on declaring custom properties see `POPAnimatableProperty.h`.

 ### Debugging